 The materials created, partnership formed and lessons learned from this effort can be expanded to include research for other conditions that impact older adults.
 This project builds on the success of an HHS Innovates award: Connecting to Combat Alzheimer’s which was a Secretary’s Pick and won the People’s Choice Award.

-Amy Wiatr-Rodriguez (Project Lead), Administration for Community Living
+Amy Wiatr-Rodriguez (Project Co-Lead), Administration for Community Living

 Nina Silverberg, National Institutes of Health